Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Baseline covariates

+\item \textbf{Family structure:} Describes the living situation for the subject, and can be one of three values: ``Two Parent Nonbiological'', ``Two Parent biological'', or ``Single Parent/Other''.
+This is computed from variables \mycode{11)} - \mycode{16)} in the Wave 1 codebook.

-\item \textbf{Highest education of parents in household} Derived from variables 735) - 736) in wave 1 codebook.
+\item \textbf{Highest education of parents in household:} Derived from variables \texttt{735)} - \texttt{736)} in the Wave 1 codebook.
 Maximum education level of household resident who assumes a mother role (biological, adoptive, stepparent) and household resident who assumes a father role (biological, adoptive, stepparent).
 If the child is living with a single parent, then this is just the education level of that single parent.
-Levels are given below: \begin{itemize} \item AA/vocational degree \item BA/BS degree \item High school degree \item Higher degree \item Less than high school \item Missing \end{itemize}
+The possible values for this factor are: AA/vocational degree, BA/BS degree, High school degree, Less than high school, and missing.